koliseoapi/help/content/events/forms.md

     parent: events
 ---

 This page explains how to configure attendee forms.
-Forms can be used to collect information with the ticket, like T-shirt size or role in the company.
+Forms can be used to collect information about the person purchasing the ticket, like T-shirt size or role in the company.

 ## Defining a form

-As event organizer you can define a form that attendees must fill out to get their tickets.
+As the event organizer, you can define a form that attendees must fill out to get their tickets.
 For example, to request the role in the company:

 1. Go to the edit page of your event.
 2. Select the **Features** &raquo; **Form** tab.